-\paragraph{The OED problem} The discussion above is valid for all model-constrained OED approaches in \pyoed.
-In what follows, we describe the steps needed to create an OED object that follows the stochastic approach~\eqref{eqn:stochastic_OED_optimization}.
-An OED object is created in \pyoed by following the steps in snippet~\ref{snipp:AD_OED_object}.
-Here, we seek to activate only $4$ sensors out of the candidate $10$, and we use the trace of the Fisher information matrix ($\FIM$) as the utility function.
-To enforce the budget, we use an $\ell_0$ penalty term as detailed in~\cite{attia2022stochastic}. \lstinputlisting[language=Python, label={snipp:AD_OED_object}, firstline=69,lastline=81, caption={Create an OED object implementing the stochastic approach~\ref{alg:REINFORCE_baseline}.}]{./Code_Snippets/OED_AD_FE.py}
+\paragraph{The OED problem} While we have provided a bespoke introduction for the contaminant source identification assimilation procedure, the following OED process is general to any model-constrained assimilation process.
+For illustration, we seek to activate only $4$ sensors out of the candidate $10$, and we use the trace of the Fisher information matrix ($\FIM$) as the utility function.
+To enforce the budget, we use an $\ell_0$ penalty term on the OED optimization objective, and we employ the stochastic OED approach detailed in~\cite{attia2022stochastic}.
+The stochastic OED optimization objective~\eqref{eqn:stochastic_OED_optimization} in this case takes the form

-The OED problem can be solved as described by snippet~\ref{snipp:AD_OED_solve}. \lstinputlisting[language=Python, label={snipp:AD_OED_solve}, firstline=85,lastline=90, caption={Solve the OED problem.}]{./Code_Snippets/OED_AD_FE.py}

-The resulting \code{oed\_results} object can be used to generate several analysis plots as described by the code in snippet~\ref{snipp:AD_OED_plot}.
-This generates multiple standard plots, including the performance of the optimization algorithm over consecutive iterations in Figure~\ref{fig:AD_FE_Plots}(left), the optimal sensor locations generated by the optimization algorithm in Figure~\ref{fig:AD_FE_Plots}(middle), and comparison of the quality of the solution with respect to brute force search shown in Figure~\ref{fig:AD_FE_Plots}(right).

-\lstinputlisting[language=Python, label={snipp:AD_OED_plot}, firstline=92,lastline=93, caption={Create standard plots for assessing the performance of the optimization routine and the quality of the generated design.}]{./Code_Snippets/OED_AD_FE.py}